Facebook

 Where does my dog sleep at night?

-All you need to bring with you is your dog on a leash, his food and any other necessities, such as medication or vitamins.
-You can bring in the whole bag of food, pre-measured Ziploc©/containers, or whichever is easiest for you!
-We provide all bowls and have plenty of measuring scoops.
-If you forgot to bring your dog’s food, we do have different varieties of house food we can provide for $1/cup.
-If your dog has medication, we provide peanut butter and cream cheese.
+All you need to bring with you is your dog on a leash, his/her food and any other necessities, such as medication or vitamins.
+You can bring in the whole bag of food, pre-portioned Ziploc/containers, or whichever is easiest for you!
+We provide all bowls and have plenty of measuring cups.
+If you forgot to bring your dog’s food, we do have different varieties of house food we can provide for $2/cup.
+If your dog has medication, we can administer those with either peanut butter or pill pockets with a fee of $3/administration.
 However, if you use something specific that you know your dog will enjoy, please feel free to bring that with you.
+Unfortunately, we cannot accept toys, beds/blankets, or bones.
+We do our best to maintain a safe environment for your dog during his/her stay and take all necessary precautions.
+While your dog may be comfortable in your own home, he/she could become anxious overnight and begin to chew at those items causing a choking hazard.

 Is there always staff supervision of the dogs during play time?